 Let’s imagine that you’re trying to lose weight but without success.
 You have seriously tried several promising diets, but alas! nothing seems to work, you still can’t lose weight.
 Feeling frustrated, you are ready to give up.

 And now things start to move!
 Akkermansia enters the digestive tract causing the gut environment to change.
 Signals of this rapid change are sent to the brain via the vagus nerve and through communication with other bacteria throughout the body.
-All of this triggers a remarkable chain reaction in the body—an increased metabolism.
+All of this triggers a remarkable chain reaction with an increased metabolism.
 The body gradually rids itself of excess weight, lowers inflammation, and strengthens the immune system.
 After only a few months your ideal weight is reached and you feel more fit and radiant than ever before.
 And all of this just because of a microscopic bacterium.
 Absolutely amazing!

-“Is this really be possible?” you ask.
+“Is this really be possible?” you might ask.
 According to science, such a scenario might become a reality.

-- Bacteria able to control body weight do exist!
+- Bacteria controlling body weight do exist!

 In a paper dated May 13, 2013, researchers at the University of Louvain, Belgium concluded that the probiotic bacteria Akkermansia muciniphila has the amazing ability to promote weight loss in humans.